DaftMav/ArxConverter/README.md

 |false|0|1|2|3|4|5

 ### A few other small settings
-- `includeBonusArx` By default any bonus Arx that comes with most Arx packages is included for any calculations on items.
-Disabling this may cause it to use a more expensive package.
 - `showArx` By default items will still show the original Arx prices, this can be changed to hide Arx prices entirely on items and only show the cost in your currency.
 - `arxValues` This holds a set of preview values shown on each Arx package on the Arx purchase page.
 You can customize this to your liking but best to keep it limited to at most six values.